franleplant/nosleepjavascript-blog/content/blog/package-react-components/index.md

 very short for larger Component Libraries or UI Frameworks.

-The basic premise is that Consumers use well defined CSS class names to alter the Component looks.
+The basic premise is that Consumers use well defined CSS class names to alter the Component's looks.

 This approach works only at **Run-Time**.